 The General internship is to be taken as part of the Faculty Requirements.
 Students are to take an internship.
-This internship is to take place in a take place within an organisation that is strongly committed to sustainable development.
-Students are after the internship students are required to produce a detailed report, illustrating their personal learning experiences and outcome, and demonstrating their ability to critically reflect such practical experiences with more theoretical classroom learning and material covered in the courses.
-The review is to be presented in writing and orally.
-Field of Specialization: N/a
+This internship is to take place in a take place within an organization that is strongly committed to sustainable development.
+Students are after the internship students are required to produce a detailed report, illustrating their personal learning